efmerlano/efmerlano.github.io/_pages/about.md

 <br>

 Hi there!
-I'm a applied microeconomist currently based at [Queen Mary University of London](https://www.qmul.ac.uk).
+I'm an applied microeconomist currently based at [Queen Mary University of London](https://www.qmul.ac.uk).

 My research interests are in applied microeconomics, econometrics, and social data science.
 Some of the fields I have worked on involve labor economics, crime and conflicts, education,  and health economics.